azamsharp/azamsharp.github.io/_posts/2023-02-28-building-large-scale-apps-swiftui.md

 > I know what you are thinking.
 Are we going to take advice based on Apple's code samples blindly?
 No!
 Never take any advice blindly.
 Always invest time and research and weigh the advantages and disadvantages of each approach.
 I have evaluated many different techniques and patterns and found this to be the best and simplest option when building client/server apps using SwiftUI. **Do your research!**.

-Based on Apple's recommendation in their WWDC videos and code samples, I have been implementing a single aggregate model, which holds the entire state of the application.
+Based on Apple's recommendation in their WWDC videos and code samples and my own personal experience, I have been implementing a single aggregate model, which holds the entire state of the application.
 For small and medium sized apps, a single aggregate model might be enough.
 For complicated apps, you can have multiple aggregate models which will group related entities together.
 Multiple aggregate models are discussed later in this article.

 > Once again keep in mind that this article is about client/server apps.
 If you are using Core Data or anything else then you will have to do your research.
 For purely Core Data apps, I have been experimenting with Active Record Pattern.
 You can read about it [here](https://azamsharp.com/2023/01/30/active-record-pattern-swiftui-core-data.html).